weilonge/fathom/README.md

 Here are some specific areas we address:

 * Browser-native DOM nodes are mostly immutable, and `HTMLElement.dataset` is string-typed, so storing arbitrary intermediate data on nodes is clumsy.
 Fathom addresses this by providing the Fathom node (or **fnode**, pronounced fuh-NODE), a proxy around each DOM node which we can scribble on.
 * With imperative extractors, any experiments or site-specific customizations must be hard-coded in.
-Fathom's **rulesets** (the programs you write in Fathom), on the other hand, are unordered and thereby decoupled, stitched together only by the **types** they consume and emit.
-External rules can thus be plugged into existing rulesets, making it easy to experiment (without maintaining a fork) or to provide dedicated rules for particularly intractable web sites.
+On the other hand, Fathom's **rulesets** (the programs you write in Fathom) are unordered and thereby decoupled, stitched together only by the **types** they consume and emit.
+External rules can thus be plugged into existing rulesets, making it easy to experiment without maintaining a fork—or to provide dedicated rules for particularly intractable web sites.
 * Types provide a convenient way of categorizing DOM nodes.
 They are the black-box units of abstraction, as functions are in many other programming languages.
 For the moment, complex extractors can begin by attaching broad types to nodes and then narrowing to more specific ones as they are examined more closely.
 This provides hook points to interpose external rules.
 In the future, simple type-taggings will be able to be combined using logical operators like `and`, `or`, and `contains`, building arbitrarily sophisticated conclusions.
 * The type system also makes explicit the division between an extractor's public and private APIs: the types are public, and the imperative stuff that goes on inside callback functions is private.
 Third-party rules can use the types as hook points to interpose themselves.
 * Persistent state is cordoned off in typed **notes** on fnodes.
 Thus, when a rule declares that it takes such-and-such a type as input, it can rightly assume (if rules are written consistently) there will be a note of that type on the fnodes that are passed in.